-Beginning October 1, 2017, all applicants for a green card will be called in for interview.
+Beginning October 1, 2017, most applicants for a green card who filed after March 5, 2017 will be called in for interview.
 See USCIS to Expand In-Person Interview Requirements for Certain Permanent Residency Applicants for more information.
 We realize that there are a lot of stories about these interviews, and scenes in movies, so we have written this advice to help you prepare and relax.
 The interviews vary widely based on the officer and the case.
 We will do our best to get you ready for the toughest interview, while still hoping that it will be relatively short and smooth.

 All green card applicants must attend the interview, which will be scheduled approximately 3 to 4 weeks in advance.
 Once we have the interview notice, we will be in touch to schedule an interview prep call or meeting and see if you want to have an attorney with you at the interview.

 In the time between receiving the notice and going for your interview, there are two steps: 1) organizing a set of documents evidencing your current employment situation, and 2) scheduling an Interview Preparation appointment with your attorney.